 Imbolc or Imbolg, also called (Saint) Brigid’s Day, is a Gaelic traditional festival marking the beginning of spring.
 Most commonly it is held on 1 February, or about halfway between the winter solstice and the spring equinox.
 In pre-Christian times, it was the festival of light or candlemas.
 This ancient festival marked the mid point of winter, half way between the winter solstice (shortest day) and the spring equinox.
 Some people lit candles to scare away evil spirits on the dark winter nights.
 People believed that Candlemas predicted the weather for the rest of the winter just as, in the United States we have the groundhog that sees it’s shadow.

-There we were late in the afternoon, with a temp of 1 degree and windy, walking across Lake Calhoun, and enjoying every minute.
+There we were late in the afternoon, with a temp of 1 degree and windy, walking across Bde Maka Ska, and enjoying every minute.
 We spent lots of time looking at the depth of the ice, the frozen bubbles, the cracks with new crystals forming, the way the wind forms the snow cover like waves, running and skating across the glare ice; just some great father/daughter time in extreme winter weather.
 I’m so proud she chose to do that on that particular winter day.
 And that simple hike with my daughter, who obviously has my love for the great outdoors, was certainly a highlight of my winter.

 Walking a dog in the suburbs,